Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 Rejection errors
 ----------------

-A smart contract following this specification MUST reject the specified errors found in this specification with the following error codes:
+A smart contract following this specification MAY reject using the following error codes:

 .. list-table::
   :header-rows: 1